brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ## intro

-Optimizing an application on Kubernetes is hard, especially if your goal is to keep costs low.
-They're plenty of options, the dependency trees in modern microservice architectures are getting bigger and bigger and for some (most?) of us all of this takes place on hardware that we have no control over.
+Manually optimizing an application on Kubernetes is hard, especially if your goal is to keep costs low.
+There are plenty of options, the dependency trees in modern microservice architectures are getting bigger and bigger and for some (most?) of us all of this takes place on hardware that we have no control over.

 Additionally without a lot of testing and monitoring effort it's very difficult to determine the "correct" specs for your deployments.
 It requires extensive trial and error to push your application into the area where it still performs without being overprovisioned.

-Otherwise you'll end up wasting resources and thus [money](https://brennerm.github.io/posts/wasting-money-with-kubernetes.html){:target="_blank"} or with a system that falls apart as load increases.
-That's why we will take a look at a tool that aims to solve this problem without occupying endless amounts of engineering time called StormForge Optimize.
+Otherwise you'll end up wasting resources (and thus [money](https://brennerm.github.io/posts/wasting-money-with-kubernetes.html){:target="_blank"}) or with a system that falls apart as load increases.
+That's why I decided to take a look at StormForge, a tool that aims to solve this problem without occupying endless amounts of engineering time called StormForge Optimize.

-## StormForge Optimize
+## Optimizing with StormForge

-StormForge Optimize (SFO) is a SaaS product that combines trial and error experiments with machine learning to help you determine configurations that will optimize your application for the metrics you care about.
-It consists of the following three key components:
+StormForge is a SaaS product that combines trial and error experiments with machine learning to help you determine configurations that will optimize your application for the metrics you care about.
+It also includes Performance Testing to place load on your system in a test environment, but for this blog I’ll focus on StormForge’s optimization capabilities.
+This includes three key components:

-- the SFO Kubernetes controller, handling the experiment execution and the communication with the ML model
+- the StormForge Kubernetes controller, handling the experiment execution and the communication with the machine learning (ML) model
 - the ML model, responsible for selecting the parameter sets for each trial based on previous results
-- the SFO dashboard, allowing you to analyze and export the resulting configurations of your experiments during and after the execution
+- the StormForge dashboard, allowing you to analyze and export the resulting configurations of your experiments during and after the execution

-Below you can find a visualization that explains the general workflow of an SFO experiment.
+Below you can find a visualization that explains the general workflow of an StormForge experiment.

-{% include image.html url="/static/images/sfo-flow.png" description="StormForge Optimize experiment flow" %}
+{% include image.html url="/static/images/sfo-flow.png" description="StormForge experiment flow" %}

-TODO
+1. You start by creating an experiment, including your parameters and metrics you want to optimize.
+2. The baseline values of your parameters will act as a starting point.
+3. Your Kubernetes application (defined by a Pod, Job, Deployment, StatefulSet or DaemonSet) will be patched with these parameter values.
+4. StormForge will wait for a certain condition.
+Usually this will be your application getting ready to process incoming requests.
+5. A trial job will be executed putting your application under load.
+6. Metrics, that you can freely define, will be collected.
+7. The gathered metrics + the parameters of this run will be fed into StormForge's machine learning model.
+8. Based on that, the ML model will determine new parameter values.
+9. Steps 3 to 8 will be repeated for a configurable amount of times.

+Over the course of a single experiment, StormForge will be able to predict configurations that will exceed the performance of your baseline values, based on the metrics you defined.

-As Kubernetes is SFO's primary target platform you interact with it using the manifests you should be already familiar with.
+As Kubernetes is StormForge's primary target platform, you interact with it using the manifests, a concept you are probably already familiar with.
 The main one being the _Experiment_ manifest, which consists of the following parts:

 ### Optimization

 The optimization section allows you to set the number of iterations that the experiment will go through.
 Adjust this value according to your use case.
-Integrating SFO experiments into your CI pipeline to prevent performance regression?
+Integrating StormForge experiments into your CI pipeline to prevent performance regression?
 20 trials may be sufficient.

 Wanting to create a baseline configuration for your newly written application?
-Let SFO cycle through 200 iterations and leave it running overnight to get the most accurate result.
+Let StormForge cycle through 200 iterations and leave it running overnight to get the most accurate result.

 Example: